glic3rinu/passlib/docs/overview.rst

 All of the hash schemes supported by passlib are implemented as classes importable from the :mod:`passlib.hash` module.
 All of these classes support a single uniform interface of standard class methods.
-These methods are documented in detail by next section, the :doc:`password hash api <password_hash_api>`.
+These methods are documented in detail by the :ref:`password hash api <password-hash-api>`.

 As a quick example of how a password hash can be used directly::